Despite the ongoing issues with the pandemic in 2021, there were interesting Squash stories that brought joy to fans across the globe.

 Nicol named as GOAT

-Nicol is a true inspiration for the sport, her matches in the major PSA tournaments are legendary, and a testament to her great career, which saw her making her debut as a teenager following success at junior Squash level.
+Nicol is a true inspiration for the sport, her matches in the major PSA tournaments are legendary, and a testament to her great career, which saw her making her debut as a teenager following success at the junior Squash level.

-Birmingham host outdoor Squash event
+Birmingham hosts an outdoor Squash event

-If you take into consideration, Birmingham hosts Dunlop Junior Squash Open every January, thus you know the great city is going to put a great Commonwealth Games in 2022.
+If you take into consideration, Birmingham hosts Dunlop Junior Squash Open every January, thus you know the great city is going to put on a great Commonwealth Games in 2022.

 Squash’s major online summit